Blog Nutrition Does Bread Make You Fat? Here’s What You Need To Know About Food And Weight Gain

 Pumpkin Spice Bread (161 calories per serving)

-This bread has pumpkin puree and maple syrup which make it sweet and serve as an alternative to added sugar.
+This bread contains pumpkin puree and maple syrup, which make it sweet and serve as an alternative to table sugar.
 The puree also makes the bread moist.

 Ingredients: